The Twelve Caesars: Claudius

 According to Suetonius, Claudius suffered from ill health all of his life until he became emperor, when his health suddenly became excellent.
 Nonetheless, Claudius suffered from a variety of maladies, including fits and epileptic seizures, a funny limp, as well as several personal habits like a bad stutter and excessive drooling when overexcited.
-Suetonius found much delectation in recounting how the pitiable Claudius was ridiculed in his imperial home due to these ailments.
+Suetonius found much pleasure in recounting how the pitiable Claudius was ridiculed in his imperial home due to these ailments.
 In his account of Caligula, Suetonius also includes several letters written by Augustus to his wife, Livia, expressing concern for the imperial family's reputation should Claudius be seen with them in public.
 Suetonius goes on to accuse Claudius of cruelty and stupidity, assigning some of the blame to his wives and freedmen.

 Suetonius discusses several omens that foretold the assassination of Claudius.
 He mentions a comet that several Romans had seen shortly before the assassination.
 As mentioned earlier, comets were believed to foretell the deaths of significant people.
-Per Suetonius, Claudius, under suggestions from his wife Messalina, tried to shift this deadly fate from himself to others by various fictions, resulting in the execution of several Roman citizens, including some senators and aristocrats.
+Per Suetonius, Claudius, under suggestions from his wife, Messalina, tried to shift this deadly fate from himself to others by various fictions, resulting in the execution of several Roman citizens, including some senators and aristocrats.

 Suetonius paints Claudius as a ridiculous figure, belittling many of his acts and attributing his good works to the influence of others.
-Thus the portrait of Claudius as the weak fool, controlled by those he supposedly ruled, was preserved for the ages.
+Thus, the portrait of Claudius as the weak fool, controlled by those he supposedly ruled, was preserved for the ages.
 Claudius' dining habits figure in the biography, notably his immoderate love of food and drink, and his affection for the city taverns.

-His personal and moral failings aside however, most modern historians agree that Claudius generally ruled well.
+His personal and moral failings aside, most modern historians agree that Claudius generally ruled well.
 They cite his military success in Britannia as well as his extensive public works.
-His reign came to an end when he was murdered by eating from a dish of poisoned mushrooms, probably supplied by his last wife Agrippina in an attempt to have her own son from a previous marriage, the future emperor Nero, ascend the throne.
+His reign came to an end when he was murdered by eating from a dish of poisoned mushrooms, probably supplied by his last wife, Agrippina, in an attempt to have her own son from a previous marriage, the future emperor Nero, ascend the throne.